iezqrom/report-covid19-drug-use/README.md

 Survey live until end of April 2020.
 Please participate: https://www.surveymonkey.co.uk/r/drugusecovid19

+If you are interested in writing an academic paper with the data, please email ivan@drugsand.me

 This survey was designed and developed by [Drugs and me](https://drugsand.me/)

 ![d&m logo](media/Logo-Wide.png)